citoverse/Amesoeder-et-al-2023/README.md

 ## cito: An R package for training neural networks using torch

-This repository contains the code to reproduce the results in Amesöder et al., ‘cito: An R package for training neural networks using torch’
+This repository contains the code to reproduce the results in Amesöder et al., ‘cito’: An R package for training neural networks using torch’

 ### Benchmarking of runtime and error